vpayno/exercism-workspace/go/rotational-cipher/rotationalcipher-doc.md

 import "rotationalcipher"
 ```

-Package rotationalcipher is used to encrypt data\.
+Package rotationalcipher is used to encrypt data.

 ## Index